David-Mawer/Alphabot-2-Raspberry-Pi-Code/README.md

 >
 > This was necessary because the AlphaBot 2 comes with a battery holder that can only handle 14500 batteries (these are shorter than the 18650 ones).
 > This was just something I did to improve the battery life.

-If you've got the distance sensor installed - then the bot will beep and ignore your "forward" commands if there is an obstacle detected in front of the bot.

-Finally (in the list of features) - if you put something close to one of the proximity sensors *(these are in front of the bot; a bit to the left, and a bit to the right of centre)* - then the bot will turn the camera towards the side where the sensor detects something.

-If both sides detect something - then the camera is returned to the middle position.

----

-### Instructions to get the code compiled
-  **This bit's important - don't skip it!**

-1. Install libopencv-dev using the command   **sudo apt install libopencv-dev**

-2. copy the external libs to your local lib folder by running   **./code/DadBot-007/copy-lib-local.sh**

-3. load up the project file in **code/DadBot-007/DadBot-007.cbp** using Code::Blocks - and build the **Release** version.
-(I couldn't get the debug version to work - something I'm missing there.)

----

-**The code should now work.**

-If it doesn't work - then you'll need to figure out which dependency hasn't been installed.

-Code::Blocks will show decent compile-time error messages; you can google these to figure out which libraries should be installed.

-I have assumed that you have the basic C++ toolset installed.

-So - when the project runs - then the rest of this README will make more sense to you.

 ---